Programme

 Thursday, 28 May – Ocean Day

-Thursday highlights Ocean Day, bringing particular attention to the Ocean Connectivity Conference as an integrated part of the overall Congress programme.
+Thursday highlights the Ocean Day, with a particular focus on the Ocean Connectivity Conference as an integrated part of the overall Congress programme.

-The Congress concludes with a Closing Session, featuring keynote addresses, followed by the final reception: Ocean Night (from approximately 18:30), including a cultural element celebrating Arctic–Ocean connections.
+The Congress concludes with a Closing Session, followed by the final reception, Ocean Night, including a cultural element celebrating Arctic–Ocean connections.

 Friday, 29 May – UArctic Assembly

-The UArctic Assembly will take place at Kongshøll.
+The UArctic Assembly will take place at Kongshøll, located in Sjóvinnuhúsið by the harbour in central Tórshavn.
 The Assembly is open to all registered participants; however, it is primarily attended by UArctic member institutions and institutions considering or in the process of becoming members.